A winter weekend trip to Matroosberg Nature Reserve, camping in a cosy wood and hiking in the snow.

 The next morning, we went on a 35-minute out-and-back run to the Crystal Pools.
 It was about 7 km long, and an easy run on flat tracks.
 As a hike, it would take 1.5-2 hours.
 For this run/hike, you park at the parking by the private/group campsite, then set off past the Alpine Ski Hut.

 The pools in the river at the far point looked lovely.
 We would have swum if we had brought our swimming stuff… and if the water was warmer.
 The largest pools are at the beginning of the valley.
-If you continue further up the valley, you’ll find some smaller hidden pools.
+You’ll find some smaller hidden pools if you continue up the valley.

 4×4 Trail up Matroosberg